 Are There Different Types Of Tinnitus & What Are They?

-- Objective tinnitus: This type is very rare.
+- Objective tinnitus: This type is very rare – affecting only about 5% of tinnitus sufferers.
 It can be heard by the affected individual and also by a doctor or any other interested person using a stethoscope.
 Patients with this type of tinnitus hear real sounds.
 The noise is normally produced by the body such as a person’s heartbeat (known as pulsatile tinnitus), blood flow or pulse near the ear.
 It also has the most potential for a permanent fix-it usually stops entirely once the underlying cause is treated.

 - Sensory tinnitus: This is another common type.
 It is actually a form of subjective tinnitus.
 Most people who have the condition will experience sensory tinnitus.
 It’s mainly caused by health disorders such as Meniere’s disease that affect the way the brain processes sound.